 A Year with Jaz

 Basketball was a game I loved the day I picked up a ball, and have been very fortunate that it has exposed me to many places, people, experiences, and opportunities.

 However, the going was not easy, not by any measure of the word.
-As a Certified Strength & Conditioning Coach and Certified Personal Trainer, I look back at the days of my young ignorance and think about all the things I could have done differently to be more successful.
+As a Certified Strength & Conditioning Specialist, I look back at the days of my young ignorance and think about all the things I could have done differently to be more successful.